 This page discusses our process for identifying and researching GiveWell’s top charities, as well as some of the context behind what our process has been in the past and how it has evolved to its current state.

-In order to be eligible for "top charity" status, a charity must be explicitly focused on one or more of our priority programs — such as distributing insecticide-treated nets to prevent malaria, treating children for parasites, or direct cash transfers.
+In order to be eligible for "top charity" status, a charity must be explicitly focused on one or more of our priority programs — such as distributing insecticide-treated nets to prevent malaria, treating children for parasites, or direct cash transfers — or conduct compelling monitoring of its own program, such as the randomized controlled trials conducted by Development Media International and Living Goods.
 These programs represent, according to our research, the most evidence-backed approaches to helping the global poor.